thehyperadvisor/cldstk-deploy/README.md

     `git clone https://github.com/thehyperadvisor/cldstk-deploy.git`

-2. Setup **cldstk-deploy** using the "setup all" option.
-This prepares the environment and installs all the required packages for **cldstk-deploy** (nodejs and ansible).
+2. Setup **cldstk-deploy** using the “setup all” option.
+This prepares the environment and installs all the required packages for **cldstk-deploy** (python and ansible).

     `cd cldstk-deploy`

-    `python cldstk-deploy.py setup all`
+    `python cldstkdeploy.py --setup all`

-3. Download the Apache Cloudstack RPMS and Systemtemplates using the "get rpmversion=" and "get systemtemplate=" options.
-(OPTIONAL) - if you use "Internet" installation type.
+3. Download the Apache Cloudstack RPMS and Systemtemplates all at once.
+(OPTIONAL) - if you use “Internet” installation type.

-    `python cldstk-deploy.py get rpmversion=4.5`
+    `python cldstkdeploy.py --getall 4.5`

 4. (OPTIONAL) Build RPMS from source.
-ONLY 4.3 & 4.5 for now.
+ONLY 4.3, 4.4 & 4.5 for now.
 ONLY IF YOU DO NOT DOWNLOAD RPMS.

     `python build-4.5.x-rpms.py`

    Takes roughly 10 minutes to build and installs additional packages.

-5. Download KVM system template.
-Version 4.3, 4.4 or 4.5 works.

-   `python cldstk-deploy.py get systemtemplate=4.5`

 ## Usage Instructions

-RPM packages and system templates must be in downloaded first when NOT using the "Internet" installation type.
+RPM packages and system templates must be in downloaded first when NOT using the “Internet” installation type.

 Browse the **cldstk-deploy** directory then run the command below.

-    python cldstk-deploy.py
+    python cldstkdeploy.py

 This will start asking questions from the command prompt.